Azure/functions-action/README.md

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

 The repository contains a Github Action to deploy your function app project into Azure Functions.

-The definition of this Github action is in [here](https://github.com/Azure/functions-action/blob/master/action.yml).
+The definition of this Github Action is in [here](https://github.com/Azure/functions-action/blob/master/action.yml).

 # End-to-End Workflow